Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 ## Triangulation

-I need to find  the camera center c apply the pseudo inverse of P on x, then connvet the two points (c and x), and find P+x -> Backprojection
+I need to find  the camera center c apply the pseudo inverse of P on x, then connvet the two points (c and x), and find P+x -> Back projection

 How do we find the exact point on the ray? is not possible

-WE go to the correspondance, I can P' from the with foundamental matrix.
+WE go to the correspondence, I can P' from the with fundamental matrix.

 Since x and px lies in the same line the cross product is the same.